ampcpmgp/ampcpmgp/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Huobi WT
+- 🔭 I’m currently working on Frontend Development at Huobi WT
 - 🌱 I’m currently learning IPFS
 - 👯 I’m looking to collaborate on @monoidcc
 - 🤔 I’m looking for help with decentralized web app architecture